Footsteps agree and undertake to protect the privacy of all users who:

 - if this information is not personal, such as general information on your user profile and any related public data.

-In what way and how long does Footsteps store data?
+In what way and for how long do Footsteps store data?

 Footsteps Eco-Lodge Ltd is registered in The United Kingdom and hosting is with one.com, read their policy here, so users’ personal data may be processed in a country that is different to the user’s country of residence.
 If you use the Services from the European Union or other regions of the world, where the legislation regulating the collection and storage of data may be different, please note, that your personal data may be transferred to other countries and processed in accordance with the legislation of that country.
 By using our Services or providing information through our Services, you allow us and our authorized service partners to use and process the provided information (including personal data) in the corresponding countries.
 Keep in mind that privacy protection and the rights of government authorities and institutions for access to such information may be different in some of these countries from your country of residence.